 Artists like Olamide have proven there can be exceptions with back to back hits that forced everyone to pay attention till he carved a niche for himself.
 Mr Real’s “Legbegbe” has captured everyone’s curiosity at the moment, but for the most part, the man behind the music still remains a mystery to many listeners.
 NATIVE ambushed the singer at a video shoot for “Legbegbe” to talk his beginnings and the grind so far.

 The concept seems simple enough, “iPhone 1, Legbegbe/ iPhone 2, Legbegbe/ iPhone 3, Legbegbe/ iPhone 4, Legbegbe/ iPhone 5, Legbegbe/ iPhone 6, Legbgbe, iPhone 7, Legbegbe/ O Man Lo O/ iPhone 8, Legbegbe”.
-The beat might have South African origins but the lyrics are the most relatable to people who understand Yoruba street lingo.
+Despite the beat’s South African origins but the lyrics are the most relatable to people who understand Yoruba street lingo.
 Unsurprisingly, like any viral street hit, borne of mythos, and suggestively vague expressions, we hoped Mr Real would provide further clarity on how he came about the song.

 NATIVE: Why Mr Real and how does it connect to your music.